Water Filtration in NSW

 2. Activated carbon filters

-The carbon in activated carbon filters eliminates odours and controls taste.
+- Eliminates odours and controls taste.
 Activated carbon filters do not remove bacteria, parasites or viruses.

-Carbon filters can be easily saturated and must be replaced regularly.
+- Easily saturated and must be replaced regularly.

 3. Resin based ion exchange filters

-Resin based ion exchange filters are used to soften hard water.
+- Resin based ion exchange filters are used to soften hard water.
 They cannot remove microorganisms.
 The resin in the filter is easily exhausted or can become clogged.

-Regular replacements or regeneration can revive poor performing resins.
+- Regular replacements or regeneration can revive poor performing resins.